User permissions required: ‘View Sources’ AND ‘View Labels’

 This can be done by using the left-hand filter, and when applied the charts in segment will be filtered on these criteria:

 Just like in Trends, you can select which labels to plot on the charts that show label distributions by using the 'Charted labels' dropdown at the top of the page.
+You can also select which string property values to plot on the Segments charts.
 See the article on this topic for more detail here.